This site contains a selection of work by independent graphic, media and communication designer Dominic Dyson.

-Dominic originally studied Painting at Chelsea School of Art, and Film and Video at St. Martins School of Art.
+Dominic originally studied Fine Art: Painting at Chelsea School of Art, and Film and Video at St. Martins School of Art.
 After several years working in the music industry he returned to study Digital Design at The London College of Printing and an MA in Communication Design at Central Saint Martins School of Art and Design.

-He lives and works in Hackney, East London.
+Typeandline is based in Hackney, East London.

 Poster design for systems exhibition, curated by das programm and hosted at Walter Knoll gallery, London.
 Owl eyes utilise a logo created for das programm, based on the H7 heater dial design by Dieter Rams and Reinhold Weiss.

 Systems.
 An international group of graphic designers respond to the systematicity of Braun design.

 Testset 'Drekerd' – designs for electronic music project, on the PLZ Make It Ruins label.
 12" EP label designs and artworks for digital downloads.